 Walk by the River in Budapest – Number 5 – Things To Do in Budapest

 Tip: Budapest is a city where you will walk a lot.
 If you get tired, get on Tram 2, which is among the top ten most scenic tram routes in the world (National Geographic), and voted as the best in Europe.
-Tram 2 runs along the river Danube, which is basically like a free river tour on land.
+The line runs along the river Danube in Budapest, which is basically like a free river tour on land with many Attractions by Tram 2 and the Danube Promenade.

 Related Budapest tours: